Practicum FAQ's for Students

 No!
 It is very important that you take this opportunity to learn all you can about the public health sector in which you are working.
 You are strongly encouraged to participate in agency meetings, other projects, and to be fully immersed in the public health activities of that agency.
 The field supervisor will be encouraged to interact with you as much as possible throughout your practicum.

-Students may, with approval from their academic advisor, conduct their practicum where they work, but they may not do a practicum project that is part of their usual job within their specific work setting or under the direction of their current supervisor.
-Students are strongly encouraged to find a practicum placement outside of their place of employment in order to be exposed to new experiences and opportunities for growth.
-In addition, students may find it difficult to separate their student role from their work role when the practicum takes place within the student's work setting.
+Students may, with approval from the MPH Program Director, conduct their practicum where they work, but they may not do a practicum project that is part of their usual job, within their specific work setting, or under the direction of their current supervisor.

 The field supervisor should be someone who has significant broad based practical public health experience, preferably in a field in which you are interested in eventually working.
 He or she should have the ability to provide you (the student) with a potential public health project to work on and write up as part of your practicum and should provide you with the resources necessary to complete that project.
 It is important that your field supervisor have the skills and desire to supervise and mentor you throughout your practicum experience.